robyd78/AIOS/README.md

 - `pkg_install`, `pkg_remove`, `pkg_update` (pkg:* permissions, gated by both `AIOS_PKG_TOOLS` and `AIOS_PKG_MUTATIONS_V1`) operate on a short allowlist (Steam, OnlyOffice, Firefox, VLC).
 Each run performs a dry-run (when supported), surfaces the exact commands, and executes only after the permission modal is confirmed.
 Channel preference is apt ▶ snap ▶ flatpak unless you specify e.g. “via flatpak”.
 - When `AIOS_SYSTEM_CARD_V1=on`, each LLM turn receives a compact SYSTEM_CARD (OS + session + pkg managers + defaults/aliases/app snapshots) so the assistant trusts local state over general knowledge.
 - Clarifier/alias loop: `/memory/alias` persists a phrase → app mapping after the user confirms; each alias starts as `provisional` and `/memory/alias/success` bumps its `success_count`, automatically promoting to `confirmed` after two successful launches.
 The clarifier modal now includes a “make this my default” checkbox per category—when checked, `/memory/default` stores the preference and future “open office / create a note” requests launch the chosen app automatically.
 Existing aliases aren’t overwritten unless you pass `force=true`, so the UI can ask for explicit confirmation before changing them.
-- Debugging: when `AIOS_INTENT_V2=on`, you can inspect the deterministic parser via `GET /debug/intent?text=...` or by sending “what would you do?” after a user prompt—the assistant replies with the parsed intent JSON.
-These are read-only diagnostics.
+- Debugging: when `AIOS_INTENT_V2=on`, you can inspect the deterministic parser via `GET /debug/intent?text=...` or by sending “what would you do?” after a user prompt—the assistant replies with the parsed intent JSON. `/debug/context` (behind `AIOS_DEBUG_CONTEXT`) shows the last STM summary, STM state, LTM facts, scene, turn context, and recent turns; enable `AIOS_DEBUG_PROMPT_DUMP` to mirror every prompt verbatim.
 - Hyprland workspaces are tagged under `var/aios/ws/`, reused when empty, and can be cleaned via `close_empty_aios_workspaces`.
 - “Allow once” performs a one-off override; “Always allow” persists to `~/.config/aios/permissions.json`.
 Permission prompts live in `src/App.svelte` near `permissionPrompt`.
 - A lightweight intent gate (`aios_backend_v2/tool_gate.py`) only exposes likely tools per turn, so chit-chat doesn’t trigger unnecessary tool calls or prompt bloat.